ccomrade/c1-launcher/README.md

 ## Features

 - Supports all game versions in one executable.
+- Provides additional headless server executable optimized for running Crysis servers on Linux.
 - Completely DRM-free launcher.
 - No compatibility mode is required to make the game work on modern systems.
 - Fixes all startup issues, including the well-known crash of 32-bit Crysis on modern AMD processors.
 - Smaller files, especially game launcher.
 - Annoying startup video ads are automatically skipped.
 - Very High settings are available in DX9 mode.
 - Game running in DX9 mode can connect to DX10 servers.
-Everything works just like in the DX10 mode.
+Everything works just like in DX10 mode.
 - Server does not kick players with the same CD key anymore.
 - It is possible to run multiple Crysis instances at once.
 - Advantages of pre-ordered version are available to everyone.
 - Details of any game or server crash are automatically written to the log file.
 - The `connect [IP] [PORT]` console command works without a GameSpy account.
 - Fixes the low refresh rate bug in DX10 mode.
 Thanks to Guzz and Vladislav.
-- The source code is still compatible with the legacy VS2005 compiler that was used to build Crysis.

 ## Supported game versions